DowningHerlocker/measuring-emotions-on-reddit/README.md

-In contrast to the subreddit "IAmA", the subreddit with the lowest sum sentiment score was "news".
-Shocking! :) The post with the comment that had the lowest sum sentiment score is shown below:
+In contrast to the subreddit "IAmA", the subreddit with the lowest sum sentiment score was "AskReddit"

-[Subreddit: News
-Post: Defense with Dignity: How the Dignity of Violent Resistance Informs the Gun Rights Debate]

-The first comment on this post had a score of -60!
-I'll spare you of posting the two page long comment itself, but here is a little snippet of negativity from it for you:

 []